microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### Configuring key based authentication

-> **Azure Linux VM / PuTTY Tip:** If you've already set up key based authentication using PuTTYGen, you will need to convert your private key for use in other SSH clients.
+> **PuTTY Tip:** PuTTY for Windows is not a [supported client](#installing-a-supported-ssh-client), but if you've already set up key based authentication using PuTTYGen, you can convert your private key for use in other SSH clients.
 See [below](#reusing-a-key-generated-in-puttygen) for details.

 #### Quick start